CopterCamTech/flight-tools/README.md

 source .venv/bin/activate
 uv pip install -r requirements.txt

-# Run Flask app
+# Run Flask app (Linux)
 python3 -m webapp.app

+# Run Flask app (Windows)
+python -m webapp.app
 ```

 ## 🧪 CLI Parameters

 Most scripts in `tools/` support direct command-line execution.
-The only required argument is the input log file.
-Optional parameters vary by script.
+(Presently only `ulg_log_log_explorer.py` must be run in FLASK mode)

+Scripts that generate text output will generate the output on the terminal.

+Scripts that generate graphics/charts will create a `.PNG` file.
+On a workstation with windows support, the output file will be opened with the app associated with `.PNG` file type.

+In a headless or non-graphic workstation environment, the output graphic/chart can be saved to a filename specified by a script parameter.

+Output files are saved in the flight-tools/uploads directory.

+By default, the output is automatically displayed - no parameters are required to dispaly output.

 ### Common Parameters